mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 “Lifting the broom and then saying, ‘which moon?’”: Like the truth, or hard work, or not hard work.
 Which moon?

 “Or sweeping the grounds and wiping the floor with ‘the second moon’”: “The second moon” means, if you yawn, your zazen becomes yawning zazen.
 If you sleep, zazen becomes sleeping zazen.
-If you chase after thought, your zazen is also sleeping zazen, thinking zazen.
+If you chase after thought, your zazen is also sleeping zazen – thinking zazen.
 Zazen is exactly one, connected with the whole universe.
 You cannot pin down what the zazen is.
 Do you do zazen, or is zazen helping your life?
 No. Real zazen is walking together with the whole universe.
 But it appears in many ways.
 If you yawn: yawn zazen.
 If you feel bored: bored zazen.
 Many zazens appear.
 Those are second moons.

-“Which moon” means you have to do it, just do it.
+“Which moon?” means you have to do it, just do it.
 Just do it.
 But on the other hand, if you see it, there is a second moon: sleeping zazen, yawning zazen, bored zazen.
 You can see the many moons.
 Those are the second moons, the dualistic world.
 That makes you confused: what is *real* zazen?
 But all you have to do is just do zazen.
 That zazen is what?
 You do zazen with which moon?
 Sleeping zazen?
 No. Or Enlightenment zazen?
 No way! *[He chuckles.]* Or [doing] zazen?
 No, you cannot say so.
 So finally the zazen you do is *what*?
 What is that?
 What kind of things do you do zazen with?
 Your human body?
 Or Buddha? *Nothing*.
 Just sit.

 That is Ungan holding the broom and saying, “Which moon sees this?”